-The University of Oxford holds undergraduate study information sessions in Montreal, Toronto and Vancouver each Spring.
+The University of Oxford holds undergraduate study information sessions in Toronto, Montreal and Vancouver each spring.

 This annual tour aims to provide information, advice and guidance to college counsellors, students and parents about opportunities to study undergraduate programmes at the University of Oxford.

-In 2016, we ran open information sessions in Toronto, Montreal and Vancouver, each hosted by a local high school:
+In 2017, we are running free open information sessions in Toronto, Montreal and Vancouver, each hosted by a local high school:

-Each year sessions are intended for 9th, 10th and 11th grade students, their parents and college counsellors and are free to attend.
-The session covers applying to university in the UK and Oxford specifically, entrance requirements, and how to make a competitive application.
+These sessions are intended for 9th, 10th and 11th grade students, their parents and college counsellors.
+They are free to attend.
+The sessions cover applying to university in the UK and Oxford specifically, entrance requirements, and how to make a competitive application.

 The sessions are delivered by Dr Eleanor Parker, Student Recruitment Officer with special responsibility for North America.
 Dr Parker has worked in Higher Education in the UK for a number of years, both as a student recruitment professional and as Lecturer in Italian at numerous Oxford colleges, including her current role at St Anne's College, University of Oxford.